-In cases involving the same parties, we have previously considered the question of whether an arbitrator exceeds his authority when he rescinds a Grievant's termination for MPD's violation of Article 12, Section 6 of the parties' CBA.
-In those cases we rejected the same argument being made in the instant case and held that the Arbitrator was within his authority to rescind a Grievant's termination to remedy MPD's violation of the 55-day rule.
+In cases involving the same parties, we have previously considered the question of whether an arbitrator exceeds his/her authority when he rescinds a Grievant's termination for MPD's violation of Article 12, Section 6 of the parties' CBA.
+In those cases we rejected the same argument being made in the instant case and held that the Arbitrator was within his/her authority to rescind a Grievant's termination to remedy MPD's violation of the 55-day rule.
 (See MPD and FOP/MPD Labor Committee (on behalf of Jay Hang), Slip Op.
 No 861, PERB Case No. 06-A-02 (2007), MPD and FOP/MPD Labor Committee (on behalf of Miguel Montanez, Slip Op.
 No 814, PERB Case No. 05-A-03 (2006) and MPD and FOP/MPD Labor Committee (on behalf of Angela Fisher) Slip Op.
 No., PERB Case 02-A-07, affirmed by Judge Kravtz of the Superior Court in Metropolitan Police Dep't v.
 D.C.
 Public Employee Relations Board, 01-MPA-18 (September 17, 2002), affirmed by District of Columbia Court of Appeals in Metropolitan Police Dep't v.
 D.C.
 Public Employee Relations Board, 901 A.2d 784 (D.C.
 2006).

-In addition, we have found that an arbitrator does not exceed his authority by exercising his equitable power, unless it is expressly restricted by the parties' collective bargaining agreement.
+equitable power, unless it is expressly restricted by the parties' collective bargaining agreement.
 See, District of Columbia Metropolitan Police Department and Fraternal Order of Police/MPD Labor Committee, 39 DCR 6232, Slip Op.
 No. 282, PERB Case No. 92-A-04 (1992).

 In the present case, MPD does not cite any provision of the parties' CBA that limits the Arbitrator's equitable power.
-Therefore, once the Arbitrator concluded that MPD violated Article 12, Section 6 of the parties' CBA, he also had the authority to determine the appropriate remedy.
-Contrary to MPD's contention, Arbitrator La Rue did not add to or subtract from the parties' CBA but merely used his equitable power to formulate the remedy, which in this case was rescinding the Grievant's termination.
-Thus, Arbitrator La Rue acted within his authority.
+Therefore, once Arbitrator Hochhauser concluded that MPD violated Article 12, Section 6 of the parties' CBA, she also had the authority to determine the appropriate remedy.
+Contrary to MPD's contention, Arbitrator Hochhauser did not add to or subtract from the parties' CBA but merely used her equitable power to formulate the remedy, which in this case was rescinding the Grievant's termination.
+Thus, Arbitrator Hochhauser acted within her authority.

 As a second basis for review, MPD claims that the Award is on its face contrary to law and public policy.
-(Request at p.
+(See Request at p.
 2).
 For the reasons discussed below, we disagree.